paulklemm/regression-heatmap-paper/Cover Letter.md

   * [Reviewer 2] Security issues are now indicated at the beginning of Section **4 Regression Cube Analysis of Cohort Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**
   * [Reviewer 2] We revised a large number of long sentenced to either split them up or to simplify them.
   * [Reviewer 2] Citations are now treated as gramatically invisible
+  * [Reviewer 3] Discussed limitations of CFS algorithm in Section **4.3 Target-Variable-Dependent Dimension Reduction** and how we tackle them in Section **4.4 Abstracting Regression Results**.
+  * [Reviewer 3] We added a check box as part of the file-upload step, which allows to skip the CFS preprocessing step.
+It is noted in Section **5.1 System Paradigm and Components**

 # VAST'15 Reviews "Regression Cube Analysis of Cohort Study Data "